bottkars/bottkars.github.io/_posts/2020-03-22-cf-for-k8s_on_azurestack_aks.md

 the pipeline may succeed,  with cf-for-k8s not finished deploying. the deployment time varies on multiple factors including internet speed. however, the kapp deployment may still be ongoing when the pipeline is finished.

-to minitor the deployment on your machine, you can install [k14tools](https://k14s.io/) on your machine following the instructions on their site. kapp requires a kubeconfig file to access your cluster. copy you kubeconfig file ( the deploy-aks task stores that on your s3 store after deployment)
+to monitor the deployment on your machine, you can install [k14tools](https://k14s.io/) on your machine following the instructions on their site. kapp requires a kubeconfig file to access your cluster. copy you kubeconfig file ( the deploy-aks task stores that on your s3 store after deployment)